Vipul-7/template-app/README.md

 - I used [react-query](https://react-query.tanstack.com/) for asynchronous state management.
 - I used tailwindcss for styling.

+# Production

+- Server is deployed on Render.
+- Used PostgreSQL database provider as Render.
+- [Frontend](https://template-akwk73ap4-vipul-7.vercel.app/) is deployed on vercel.

 ## Want to run in local?

 [env.example](env.example) - Example of .env file for backend and frontend